My name’s Matthew. Since early 2012 I’ve been using the popular video game development tool GameMaker Studio to make

 I’ve been publishing my experiences on my personal blog.
 The most popular series of posts that I publish are my online income reports, each of which is a summary of my monthly online earnings.
 In those reports, I try to be as transparent as possible and I openly share my digital earnings.

 In the last 3 months of 2013 I earned $29,000 online, and in September 2014 I earned over $26,000 online in a single month.

-My reason for sharing these statistics is not to brag or boast, but to inspire others who dream of making money with GameMaker – it’s absolutely possible.
+My reason for sharing these statistics is not to boast, but to inspire others who dream of making money with GameMaker – it’s absolutely possible.
 While I’m not the only developer making a career out of GameMaker, few others seem to have the time or will to share.
 In this post, I want to discuss how I make money with GameMaker, what actions I took along the way, and where this path has led me.

 Where Did It All Begin?

 Growing up, it was never my goal or even my dream to make a living from video games – it didn’t even cross my mind.
 I automatically discounted game development as a legitimate career option for myself.
 I live in Australia where the professional video game industry is basically non-existent, and my family lived in places where the jobs most people ended up with involved retail work or fixing cars.

-I never had frequent access to computer games, or a Nintendo, or a Game Boy, but boredom fuels creativity in children, and for me it certainly did.
+I never had frequent access to computer games, or a Nintendo, or a Game Boy, but boredom fuels creativity, and for me it certainly did.